• How to create invoices for your limited company

 Reduced rate

-Reduced rate is a lower rate of VAT that applies to a selection of specific goods and services, and depends on the circumstances of the sale.
+A reduced rate is a lower VAT rate that applies to a selection of specific goods and services and depends on the circumstances of the sale.

 Zero rate

 Finally, zero rates mean that the goods or services you’ve provided are still VAT-taxable, but the VAT rate you charge is 0%.
-You must still record zero-rated sales in your VAT accounts and report them when it comes to your VAT return.
+You must still record zero-rated sales in your VAT accounts and report them on your VAT return.

 Visit GOV.UK if you’re unsure about what VAT rate your company should be charging.